What Does It Mean To Be Humble

 “Never look down on anybody unless you’re helping them up” – Jesse Jackson

 For individuals like Buffett, part of a life well-lived involves actively cultivating a personal sense of deep and genuine humility.
 So how can we learn more about the role that humility ought to play in our own lives?
 What does it mean to be humble in today’s world?
 Here are just a few great ways to cultivate an attitude of humility in the face of life’s challenges, and why doing so can put you on the path towards genuine happiness.
+This post will give you some tips on how to be humble.

 1. Make Your Work Meaningful